runicscribe/worldbuilding-docs/dae-machina/world/cosmology/cosmology.md

 Each of them are the same diameter - 1000 km.
 The three lesser spheres come into convergence every 252 days.
 The [Daes calender](./calender) is based upon this convergence.
+This convergence also includes the Darksun
+The exact time of convergence occurs near dusk over much of Eaos, and near dawn over much of Quon Xi It is only visible from eastern Eaos and western Quon Xi.

 ### Aurum
 Gold.
 Good Enchanting medium.